Barber's pole: Candy

 The old-fashioned American stick candy is sometimes also referred to as "barber pole candy" due to its colorful, swirled appearance.
 (See also candy cane.)
 "Candy stripe" is a generic description of the candy cane color scheme.
-Among many other names, the candy has been called Polkagris.
+Among many other names, the candy has been called Polkagris, a traditional Swedish peppermint stick from the town Gränna.

 Computer science

 In user interface design, a barber pole-like pattern is used in progress bars when the wait time is indefinite.
 It is intended to be used like a throbber to tell the user that processing is continuing, although it is not known when the processing will complete.